Section 1: Grades 4-7, Wed: 7PM-7:45PM EST (FULL)

 Do you have a story that you’re dying to tell?
 Whether it be a simple poem or a wacky fantasy story, everything is possible through creative writing.
 Anything you can imagine can become a reality with a few words.
 The Creative Writing class will give you a space to explore this passion.
-Schools often have few spaces to let your stories shine, and here you can let your imagination flow.
-You’ll also receive instructor feedback, partake in fun writing exercises, solve figurative language mysteries, participate in group activities, and so much more.
+Scarsdale Schools have few spaces to let your stories shine, and here you can let your imagination flow.
+You’ll also receive instructor feedback, partake in fun writing exercises, and more.

 Did you know writer’s block is considered to be completely normal?
 In this course, we’ll learn how to use these “blocks” to help “unlock” our creative potential.
 We will work together by completing fun warmups, working with figurative language, and participating in group activities that focus on storytelling with sensory details.

 Learning About Deaf Culture

 Section 1: Grades 5-8, Tues: 7PM-7:45PM EST